 Did you recently lose your job in Nevada?
 If so, you might be eligible for unemployment benefits: compensation available to employees who are temporarily out of work through no fault of their own.
 Although the basic rules for unemployment are similar across the board, the eligibility rules, prior earnings requirements, benefit amounts, and other details vary from state to state.
 Below you’ll find information on collecting unemployment in Nevada.

-Virtually all states look at your recent work history and earnings during a one-year "base period" to determine your eligibility for unemployment.
-(For more information, see Nolo's article, Unemployment Compensation: Understanding the Base Period).
-In Nevada, as in most states, the base period is the earliest four of the five complete calendar quarters before you filed your benefits claim.
-For example, if you file your claim in June of 2015, the base period would be from April 1, 2014, through March 31, 2015.
+Virtually all states look at your recent work history and earnings during a one-year "base period" to determine your eligibility for unemployment. n Nevada, the base period is the earliest four of the five complete calendar quarters before you filed your benefits claim.
+For example, if you filed your claim in April 2020, the base period would be from January 1 through December 31, 2019.

 To qualify for benefits in Nevada, you must have earned at least $400 during your highest paid quarter of the base period.
 In addition, you must meet one of the following two requirements:

 In Nevada, as in other states, you must be out of work through no fault of your own to qualify for unemployment benefits.

 If you were laid off, lost your job in a reduction-in-force (RIF), or got "downsized" for economic reasons, you will meet this requirement.